 \item Hamiltonian energy

 \item Two linear invariants

 \end{itemize}

-Extensive theoretical studies have been carried out for the equation \eqref{ZR1} in the literature.
-For the well-posedness and existence of the ZR equation \eqref{ZR1}, we refer to \cite{Linares09,Oliveira03pd,Oliveira15,Ponce05} and references therein.
-In particular, Oliveira \cite{Oliveira03pd} not only proved local and global well-posedness of the ZR equation \eqref{ZR1} for initial data in $H_2(\mathbb{R})\times H_1(\mathbb{R})\times H_1(\mathbb{R})$, but also studied orbital stability and existence of the solitary wave solutions.
-For the asymptotic behavior of solutions and the adiabatic limit of the ZR equation \eqref{ZR1}, we refer to \cite{Cordero16} and \cite{Oliveira08}, respectively.
+Extensive theoretical studies have been carried out for the equations \eqref{ZR1} in the literature.
+For the well-posedness and existence of the ZR equations \eqref{ZR1}, we refer to \cite{Linares09,Oliveira03pd,Oliveira15,Ponce05} and references therein.
+In particular, Oliveira \cite{Oliveira03pd} not only proved the global well-posedness of the ZR equations \eqref{ZR1} in the space $H^2(\mathbb{R})\times H^1(\mathbb{R})\times H^1(\mathbb{R})$, but also proved the existence and the orbital stability of the solitary wave solutions.
+For the asymptotic behavior of solutions and the adiabatic limit of the ZR equations \eqref{ZR1}, we refer to \cite{Cordero16} and \cite{Oliveira08}, respectively for more details.

 A numerical scheme that preserves one or more invariants of the original system is known as an energy-preserving scheme.
 It is shown in \cite{SV1986IMA,ZFPV95} that the non-energy-preserving scheme will produce nonlinear blow-up in the numerical simulation of soliton collisions.
-Thus, over the last decade, there are some literatures concerning the energy-preserving schemes for the ZR equation \eqref{ZR1}.
+Thus, over the last decade, there are some literatures concerning the energy-preserving schemes for the ZR equations \eqref{ZR1}.
 Zhao et al. \cite{Zhao14jsc} proposed a time-splitting Fourier pseudo-spectral (TS-FP) scheme and a Crank-Nicolson finite difference (CN-FD) scheme, respectively.
-It is proven that the TS-FP scheme can conserve the mass \eqref{CONmass}, and the CN-FD scheme can conserve three invariants \eqref{CONenergy}-\eqref{CONI1}.
+It is proven that the TS-FP scheme can conserve the mass \eqref{CONmass}, and the CN-FD scheme can conserve three invariants \eqref{CONmass}-\eqref{CONI1}.
 Later on, the Crank-Nicolson Fourier pseudo-spectral (CN-FP) scheme is investigated and analysed in \cite{WangZhang19acm}.
 Meanwhile, Ji et al. \cite{JiZhang19ijcm} proposed a Crank-Nicolson compact finite difference scheme, which is proven rigorously in mathematics that the scheme is second-order accurate in time and fourth-order accurate in space, respectively.
 Nevertheless, all of existing energy-preserving schemes are second-order accurate in time.
-In \cite{CWJ2021cpc,JCQSjsc2022}, numerical experiments show that the high-order energy-preserving schemes not only provide much smaller numerical error but also more robust than the second-order accurate schemes.
-Therefore, it is interesting to design high-order energy-preserving schemes for solving the ZR equation \eqref{ZR1}, which however has not been considered in the literature.
+In \cite{GZW2020jcp,JCQSjsc2022}, numerical experiments show that the high-order energy-preserving schemes not only provide much smaller numerical error but also more robust than the second-order accurate schemes.
+Therefore, it is interesting to design high-order energy-preserving schemes for solving the ZR equations \eqref{ZR1}, which motives this paper.